Transfer and routing of Gaussian states through quantum complex networks with and without community structure: Network randomization algorithms

 \section{Network randomization algorithms}

 Complex networks can exhibit a wealth of non-trivial topological features, from heterogeneous degree distributions to degree-degree correlations and clustering.
 In order to assess the impact of these properties on transport efficiency, we constructed, for both real network considered, several ensembles containing 100 networks each in which some of these properties are preserved.
 The randomisations were carried out using the code developed for Ref.~\cite{orsini2015quantifying} (repository available at \cite{randnetgen}).

-For any input network, the program generates a maximally random network with the same degree sequence.
-Other properties of the input graph can be preserved on demand as well (for instance, degree correlations, embodied in the joint degree distribution $P(k, k')$, and/or the clustering spectrum $c(k)$).
-The four 100-network ensembles were generated by preserving \begin{itemize} \item[i.] only the degree distribution $P(k)$, \item[ii.] degree distribution $P(k)$ and degree-degree correlations $P(k, k')$, \item[iii.] degree distribution $P(k)$ and clustering spectrum $c(k)$, \item[iv.] degree distribution $P(k)$, degree-degree correlations $P(k, k')$, and clustering spectrum $c(k)$. \end{itemize}
+For any input network, the program generates an ensemble of 100 random networks preserving either \begin{itemize} \item[i.] only the degree distribution $P(k)$, \item[ii.] degree distribution $P(k)$ and degree-degree correlations $P(k, k')$, \item[iii.] degree distribution $P(k)$ and clustering spectrum $c(k)$ or \item[iv.] degree distribution $P(k)$, degree-degree correlations $P(k, k')$, and clustering spectrum $c(k)$ \end{itemize} of the original network.
+Here, degree distribution $P(k)$ is the probability distribution of a node having degree $k$, degree-degree correlations (joint degree distribution) $P(k, k')$ are the probabilities of nodes with degrees $k$ and $k'$ having a link between them, and clustering spectrum $c(k)$ is the spectrum of mean local clustering coefficient of nodes of a given degree $k$.
+Local clustering coefficient of a node is the probability that a pair of its neighbours are also neighbours of each other \cite{serrano2006clustering}.